diegopacheco/rxnetty-rest-router/README.md

 * RxNetty Builder
 * Jersey Router
 * Converts results to observables if they are not Observables.
+* Guice 4 Integration and Support
-* Inject Request and Response parameters if method siognature present.
+* Inject Request and Response parameters if method signature present.

 ## Sample